Health & Wellness

 Being familiar with your pet’s vital signs can help if there’s ever an emergency because you’ll know what’s normal for them and what’s not.

 The three main vital signs you should measure are heart rate, respiratory rate and body temperature.
-Veterinarian and pet health advocate Dr. Aliya McCullough breaks down why these numbers are so important and how you can track them at home.
+Fetch’s on-staff veterinarian, Dr. Aliya McCullough breaks down why these numbers are so important and how you can track them at home.

 A normal heart rate for dogs is 60 to 140 beats per minute (BPM), and for cats it’s 160 to 240 BPM.
 To check their heart rate, simply place your hand on your pet’s chest and count the number of beats for 15 seconds.
 Then multiply the number by four.